 Similarly, forgiveness is a fight.
 When you are hurting, a natural reaction is to get even or bury your feelings inside.
 You may even harbor a grudge, allowing resentment and bitterness to take root.

-He is able to heal the broken-hearted and strengthen the weary of heart.
+He can heal the broken-hearted and strengthen the weary of heart.
 Start today by asking Him for help, as King David did in Psalm 51.

 “Generous in love—God, give grace!